-So, how important is the domain name age for SEO?
+So, how important is domain name age for SEO?

-Choosing the right domain (name and age), can have a huge impact on your business.
-So it's important to get it right.
+Choosing the right domain name (and possibly domain age), can have a huge impact on your business.
+So it’s important to get it right.

 How to Find the Age of a Domain Name

 Finding the age of a domain name is fairly easy and there are a handful of online tools available.
 I’d recommend using https://www.webconfs.com/domain-age.php.
 It’ll let you drop in multiple domains at a time, making it easier if you have a handful, or big list, of potential domain options.

 What Domain Name Age Will Do For You and What It Won't

 Back in the early days of SEO, it was simple to buy an old domain, especially if it included keywords, and build a small website on it to get it ranking.
 The days of exact match domains and old domains just popping up at the top of results are over, but do they still have value?
 In our research, we’ve seen that launching a website on an aged domain name will almost always rank faster on Google than if the website was on a never-used domain name.
 The Google Sandbox is a real thing and website that a brand new and haven’t made their way out of the sandbox yet often will be stuck in the mud trying to gain traction.